Life insurance and access to medical records: a guide

 Having a life insurance policy in place can help protect your loved ones financially, while offering you peace of mind to get on and enjoy life.

-There are many different policies available and the one that works for you will depend on your circumstances.
-So, it’s good to start with a comparison of deals from a range of providers.
+Different policies are available and the one that works for you will depend on your circumstances.
+Make a start by comparing life insurance from a range of providers.

 Frequently asked questions

-How far do my medical records go back?
+How far back do my medical records go?

 Medical records are usually kept for eight to 10 years after a patient’s final treatment.
 Mental health records are generally kept for up to 20 years or up to eight years after the patient has died.